joist-framework/joist/packages/templating/README.md

 ### Property Binding (`j-bind`)

 Binds values to element properties and attributes.
-By default it will bind values to the first child element of `j-bind`
+By default, it will bind values to the first child element of `j-bind`

 - `props` Binds to element properties
 - `attrs` prefix: Binds to element attributes